 - In a large bowl mix together the wet ingredients.
 In a separate bowl mix together the dry ingredients.
 Mix the dry ingredients into the wet.
 Stir until well combined.

 - The batter will be sticky!
 Use a tablespoon to drop batter 2 inches apart onto the lined cookie sheet.
 Bake for 12 to 15 minutes.
-The cookies should be lightly puffed.
+The cookies should be slightly puffed.
 Allow to cool for about 5 minutes on baking sheet before transferring to a wire rack or plate to finish cooling.

-- In the bowl of stand mixer beat the egg whites and lemon juice until soft peaks form.
+- In the bowl of a stand mixer beat the egg whites and lemon juice until soft peaks form.

 - In a small saucepan over medium-high heat cook honey until a candy thermometer reads 240F and the honey becomes bubbly and frothy.

 - Reduce mixer speed to medium while slowly pouring the hot honey into the whipped eggs.
 Increase speed to high and beat for 20 minutes.
 Meringue should look thick and glossy once done.

 - Ensure the pumpkin cookies and meringue are completely cooled before assembling the whoopie pies.